Introducing Jel: the video game for work

 There seems to be a simple question that predicts the reaction people will have the first time they use an avatar chat app: do they play video games?
 An easy way to find this out is watching what happens when someone learns they need to use the WASD keys to move around.
 There doesn’t seem to be a middle ground: either they’re completely dumbfounded by this and complain about it, or it’s obvious to them and it never gets brought up.
 Those who play games will just fly through the app, quickly finding all the features (and bugs!) while everyone else gets frustrated and think the product designers are fools to assume anyone will ever figure it out.

-And finally, the most controversial claim I’ll make in this whole post that seems true is that once you start using avatar chat to regularly meet with people who “get it”, you’ll ditch videoconferencing, because it sucks in comparison.
-Being on camera sucks, talking to a little grid of blurry faces sucks, and not seeing other people’s body language but having them act like you do sucks.
-And it’s all completely unnecessary if you just meet in a video game instead.
+And finally, the most controversial claim I’ll make in this whole post that seems true is that once you start using avatar chat to regularly meet with people who “get it”, you’ll often prefer to being on camera.

-In the post-COVID world, an intuition that videoconferencing does indeed suck for remote work has taken hold, despite the logic telling us that it should work just fine.
+In the post-COVID world, an intuition that being on camera all day does indeed suck for remote work has taken hold, despite the logic telling us that it should work just fine.
 I won’t get into the details here, but research supports this intuition.
 However, few teams take that intuition and act on it.
-If they did, they’d discover that meeting in a game like Minecraft or Hubs can be much, much better, as long as the team isn’t primed to reject it as a silly idea, as many do.
+If they did, they’d discover that meeting in a game like Minecraft or Hubs can be much, much better in many cases, as long as the team isn’t primed to reject it as a silly idea, as many do.

-On my team at Mozilla, it would have been weird (and a bit rude!) to propose using Zoom instead of Hubs when taking meetings.
-Hubs removes the obligation from people to be on camera, and is just plain fun in a way Zoom can never be.
-Meanwhile, when I met virtually with anyone outside my team, Zoom was the norm and Hubs was a weird suggestion.
-I never dreaded meeting up in a Hubs room with someone, yet I loathed every time I had to fire up Zoom.
-And by all accounts so did everyone else, even the people who thought suggesting something other than Zoom was weird.
+On my team at Mozilla, it would have been weird (and a bit rude!) to propose using a video call instead of Hubs when taking meetings.
+Hubs removes the obligation from people to be on camera, and is just plain fun in a way video calls can never be.
+Meanwhile, when I met virtually with anyone outside my team, video was the norm and Hubs was a weird suggestion.
+I never dreaded meeting up in a Hubs room with someone, yet I loathed every time I had to fire up my webcam.
+And by all accounts so did everyone else, even the people who thought suggesting something other than video was weird.

 So, having used and thought about avatar chat for work for so many years now, here are some things I’ve noticed that all seem true but are not yet widely accepted:

-- Avatars on a 2D screen not only work great, but are strictly better than videoconferencing for chatting with teammates, especially if avatar faces are expressive enough to directly displace talking heads on video.
+- Avatars on a 2D screen not only work great, but are strictly better than being on camera for chatting with teammates, especially if avatar faces are expressive enough to directly displace talking heads on video.

 - The avatar chat apps that inspire the most creativity are the ones that don’t take themselves too seriously, are more open-ended, and aren’t afraid of letting people have fun.
 Yet, all the avatar chat apps trying to make remote work more engaging are creating the same boring, cookie-cutter “meeting room” experience.